Caching in Firefox 3

 Found your blog.
 FF3 caching bothers me too.
 Although changing this value didn’t change anything.
 It still is caching.
 Currently have to use IE for development :(

-by Adam Morse
+4. Adam Morse says:

 Yeah, this was killing me…I kept thinking my CSS was bad…I would use safari, or a myriad of other browsers before I switched exclusively to IE for development purposes.
 But…using firefox 2 is also still an option if you use a profile manager.